 PAC Mentoring Program Mentee Questionnaire

-In continuity accordance with the mission of the Paris American Club by promoting the friendship between French and American citizens through social and cultural events, dinners and informal gatherings, we would like to propose to our members a Mentoring Volunteer Programs between mentors and mentees being members of the Paris American Club.
-This program is more oriented towards personal, business, social and skills development with a one-one-onerelationship.
-By its very nature, it is an effective way to strengthen our friendship and bring into light the best of the French and American cultures, while at the same time, providing a unique benefit of club membership.
+In keeping with the Paris American Club’s mission to promote friendship between French and American citizens through social and cultural events, the club is offering a voluntary Mentoring Program for its members.
+Oriented towards personal, professional, and social development within a one-on-one relationship, it is an effective way to strengthen friendships and develop the best practices of French and American cultures, while at the same time, providing a unique benefit of club membership.

 Your role as mentee: